AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 Intelligent dynamic facets measure the frequency that an attribute appears in the results list and its prevalence throughout the catalog.
 Live Search uses this information to determine the order of returned products.
 This makes it possible to return two types of dynamic facets: Those that are most significant, followed by those that are most popular.

 The `buckets` sub-object divides the data into manageable groups.
 For the `price` and similar numeric attributes, each bucket defines a price range and counts the items within that price range.
-Meanwhile, the buckets associated with the `categories` attribute lists details about each category a product is a member of.
+Meanwhile, the buckets associated with the `categories` attribute list details about each category a product is a member of.
 The contents of dynamic facet buckets vary.

 The following snippet returns all information about the applicable facets for a search: